 The ISIS Crisis and the Syrian Civil War

 The Obama administration appeared to reverse course with the onset of the Syrian civil war and the Assad regime’s heavy-handed response to popular protests demanding political reform.
-America resisted calling for Assad to step down outright for months, but began imposing limited sanctions on Syria as early as
+Washington resisted calling for Assad to step down outright for months, but began imposing limited sanctions on Syria as early as

 Assad’s downfall would have removed one of Hezbollah’s strongest supporters.
 Ever since being forced to withdraw his troops from Lebanon, he had relied on the group even more to continue Damascus’ control over Beirut, and thus worked to ensure Hezbollah’s hegemony over his western neighbor.
-His downfall would have permanently removed the shield behind which Hezbollah had hidden for years to grow its dominance in Lebanon would have physically cut off the group from its patron Iran by severing a critical component of Tehran’s Shiite crescent.
+His downfall would have permanently removed the shield behind which Hezbollah had hidden for years to grow its dominance in Lebanon, and physically cut off the group from its patron Iran by severing a critical component of Tehran’s Shiite crescent.
 But, as Hezbollah, pro-Iranian Shiite militias, and Iran’s Revolutionary Guard Corps poured in by the thousands to rescue Assad’s regime, the United States gave token support to the opposition.
 Over time, the Free Syrian Army and other moderate rebel factions fractured and were overtaken by extremist Sunni groups like the Nusra Front and ISIS, and with a regime victory in the December 2016 battle of Aleppo, Assad and his allies were able to permanently turn the tide of the war in their favor.

-A Nuclear Deal with Iran at Any Cost?
+A Nuclear Deal at Any Cost?

 Part IV.
 The New Trump Administration: Conclusions and Recommendations